Rubberazer/Jetclocks/README.md

      sudo cat /sys/kernel/debug/bpmp/debug/clk/clk_tree | grep spi1

-**LIMITATIONS**: you are not going to be able to enable or disable clocks already enabled (in use by some other peripheral), this is due to the fact that the module is not going to be able to get the clock handler.
+**LIMITATIONS**: you might not be able to enable or disable clocks already enabled (in use by some other peripheral), this is due to the fact that the module is not going to be able to get the clock handler.
 So basically, if some clock is already disabled you should be able to enable and disable it from that point, but not if it is already in use by something else.

 **Check whether a clock is enabled:**